-The incubation period of gonorrhoea lies between 2 and 7 days.
-The test may not detect an infection which has occurred within the past few days.
-If you're worried that you may have caught gonorrhoea, you should get tested.
-If left untreated, the infection will spread.
-By the time you experience symptoms of gonorrhoea, you may be suffering complications and you may have passed the disease on to your partner.
+The test may not detect an infection which has occurred within the past few days and the test should ideally be carried out 2 weeks after the episode of unprotected sex that you are worried about.
+If left untreated, the infection may spread.
+By the time you experience symptoms of gonorrhoea, you may be suffering from complications and you may have passed the disease on to your partner.

-If you test positive for gonorrhoea, you'll need gonorrhoea treatment.
+If you test positive for gonorrhoea, you will need to be treated.
 The infection is very easy to treat with antibiotics, which you can get from your local sexual health clinic or GP.

 If your result is positive for either chlamydia or gonorrhea, you many need to get in touch with your sexual partners to let them know they may also have the infection:

-- You should tell any sexual partners you've had in the last 6 months
+- You should tell all sexual partners you've had in the last 6 months

 - If you haven't had any sexual partners in the last 6 months, you should contact your most recent sexual partner to let them know